rscottjones/maps/README.md

 ## Base Maps

-By default, maps use CARTO Voyager tiles.
+By default, maps use standard OpenStreetMap tiles.
 You can switch to a different style using the `basemap` parameter:

 ```
 {{< map source="europe" basemap="positron" >}}